 This Fine Art Print by Artist Craig Tinder honors the crew of B-24H Liberator 42-51136 and the bomber crews of 464th Bombardment Group (Heavy) from the United States 15th Air Force.
 This extremely rare, Limited Edition canvas print includes an original remnant of fuselage from B-24 Liberator cowl panel.

-Artist, Craig Tinder, holding the B-24 Liberator relic that included in "Pathfinder to Ploesti" limited edition prints
+Artist, Craig Tinder, holding the B-24 Liberator relic that is included in "Pathfinder to Ploesti" limited edition art

 Details About the RELIC: